image bio

 MTHF folate can be utilized immediately by your body.
 This means it has high bioavailability, which is a measure of how well a drug can be absorbed by the body.
 In fact, MTHF folate is the most common folate found in the human body.

 In contrast, folic acid cannot directly be used by the body.
-It must be converted by two chemical reactions into another folate that your body can metabolize— specifically, MTHF folate.
-[2] That’s right, folic acid must first be converted into MTHF folate for your body to use it.
-Supplemental folic acid also carries the risk of masking symptoms of B12 deficiency, which can lead to anemia, one of the very risks you’re trying to prevent by taking a prenatal vitamin.
+It must be converted by two chemical reactions into another folate that your body can metabolize— specifically, MTHF folate.2 That’s right, folic acid must first be converted into MTHF folate for your body to use it.
+Folic acid supplements also carry the risk of masking symptoms of a vitamin B12 deficiency, which can lead to anemia — one of the very risks you’re trying to prevent by taking a prenatal vitamin.

 Shop fertility supplements and vitamins